sensu/sensu-docs/content/sensu-go/5.16/api/overview.md

 ]
 {{< /highlight >}}

-## Response Filtering
+## Response filtering

 **COMMERCIAL FEATURE**: Access API response filtering in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][8].

 The Sensu API supports response filtering for all GET endpoints that return an array.
-You can filter resources based on their labels with the `labelSelector` query parameter.
-You can filter resources based on certain pre-determined fields with the `fieldSelector` query parameter.
+You can filter resources based on their labels with the `labelSelector` query parameter and based on certain pre-determined fields with the `fieldSelector` query parameter.

-For example, to filter the response so that it only include resources that have a label entry `region` with the value `us-west-1`, use the flag `--data-urlencode` in cURL so it encodes the query parameter.
+For example, to filter the response so that it only includes resources that have a label entry `region` with the value `us-west-1`, use the flag `--data-urlencode` in cURL so it encodes the query parameter.
 Include the `-G` flag so the request appends the data to the URL.

 {{< highlight shell >}}